otto06217/frontend-dev-problem/README.md

 ### HTML

-The root document lives in `/index.html`, and uses partials from the `partials/` directory are available via the `@@include()` preprocessor directive.
+The root document lives in `/index.html`, and partials from the `partials/` directory are available via the `@@include()` preprocessor directive.
 We expect the solution to be contained within `section.content` in the final rendered page, but please feel free to structure the templates as you see fit.

 Use `gulp serve` to build and run your application.
 Gulp is set up to host on `localhost:7676` and to serve the compiled `/index.html` for any unknown